StablePay2025/web2-vs-web3-qr-architecture/README.md

 # Web2 QR vs Web3 QR: Architectural Differences

-> From Routing Keys to Self-Contained Transaction Instructions
+> From Address References to Executable Transaction Instructions

 This document focuses on architectural concepts rather than production implementations.
 ---